PinkyCodeMaster/SchoolLaptopCleanup/README.md

 - Run with 5 passes:
 .\SchoolLaptopCleanup.ps1 -DefragPasses 5

 The interactive edition will ask you how many passes you want (1–6).
+Invalid input is skipped safely.

 ---